fisa4/plugins/incubator/RemoteBridge/README.md

 ### REQUIREMENTS

-Plugin compatible with i-MSCP versions >= 1.1.18
+Plugin compatible with i-MSCP versions >= 1.2.17

+** For security reasons, it is currently not recommend to use this plugin in production environment.
+USE IT ONLY FOR TESTS **

 ### INSTALLATION

 	- Login into the panel as admin and go to the plugin management interface
-	- Upload the RemoteBridge plugin archive
+	- Upload the RemoteBridge plugin archive (.zip or .tar.gz)
 	- Activate the plugin
-	- Login into the panel as reseller, and create a Bridge key and a server ipaddress which should have access to the remote bridge
+	- Login into the panel as reseller, and create a Bridge key add a server ipaddress which should have access to the remote bridge. (it is also possible to use ipv6)
-	- Add the url http(s)://adminurl.tld/remotebridge.php to your website where you want to manage i-MSCP accounts from
+	- Add the url http(s)://admin.server.example.org:8080/remotebridge.php to your website where you want to manage i-MSCP accounts from

 ### UPDATE

-**1.** Get the plugin from github

-	# cd /usr/local/src
-	# git clone git://github.com/i-MSCP/plugins.git

-**2.** Create new Plugin archive

-	# cd plugins
-	# tar cvzf RemoteBridge.tar.gz RemoteBridge

-**3.** Plugin upload and update
+** Plugin upload and update **

 	- Login into the panel as admin and go to the plugin management interface
 	- Upload the RemoteBridge plugin archive
 	- Update the plugin list through the plugin interface

-### How to send data to the remote bridge (example)
+### How to send data to the remote bridge (examples also available in sample folder)

 	function dataEncryption($dataToEncrypt, $ResellerUsername) {
 		return strtr(base64_encode(mcrypt_encrypt(MCRYPT_RIJNDAEL_256, md5($ResellerUsername), serialize($dataToEncrypt), MCRYPT_MODE_CBC, md5(md5($ResellerUsername)))), '+/=', '-_,');
 	}
 	$bridgeKey = '';
 	$ResellerUsername = '';
+	$ResellerPassword = '';

 	$dataToEncrypt = array(
 			'action'                => '',
 			'reseller_username'     => $ResellerUsername,
-			'reseller_password'     => '',
+			'reseller_password'     => $ResellerPassword,
 			'bridge_key'            => $bridgeKey,
 			'hosting_plan'			=> '',
 			'admin_pass'            => '',